-- The observational dataset from D18 indicates that deforestation leads to a higher local albedo over each region of the world it covers, with some spatial variations in the magnitude of this increase.
-In July, this increase is lowest (<0.01) over Eastern Asia and Southwestern Siberia, and highest (~0.1) over the western part of North America (Figure 10).
+The observational dataset from D18 indicates that deforestation leads to a higher local albedo over each region of the world it covers, with some spatial variations.
+In July, this increase is lowest (<0.01) over Eastern Asia and Southwestern Siberia, and highest (~0.1) over the western part of North America (Figure 8).
 Our reconstructions indicate that most of the analysed CMIP5 models simulate the deforestation-induced albedo increase over most regions of the world.
-However, there are biases that are significantly higher than the typical error of the reconstruction method derived from its - 430 evaluation on CLM4.5 simulations (~0.02 in July, see Section 3.2).
-At this time of the year, the CanESM2 and MIROC5 models show the closest resemblance to the observational reference data, although they overestimate the albedo increase due to deforestation over some regions such as Eastern Asia.
-As a result of their strong overestimation of the albedo of crops/grasses (see Section 4.1), the models from the MPI suite exhibit significant positive biases in the deforestation-induced albedo increases across the globe in July, with values reaching ~ 0.1 over large areas.
-Positive biases of a lower magnitude, although

-- 435 still significant, are also found over specific regions in the models using the CLM as a land surface scheme, consistently with the evaluation of the subgrid albedo difference in CLM4.5 of Meier et al. (2018).
+However, there are biases that are significantly higher than the error of the reconstruction method derived from its evaluation on CLM4.5 simulations (0.019 in July and 0.025 in January, see Section 3.2).

+For the month of July, the CanESM2 and MIROC5 models show the closest resemblance to the observational reference data, although they overestimate the albedo increase due to deforestation over some regions such as Eastern Asia and the eastern part of North America.
+As a result of their strong overestimation of the albedo of crops/grasses (see Section 4.1), the models from the MPI suite exhibit significant positive biases in the deforestation-induced albedo increases across the globe in July, with values reaching ~0.1 over large areas.
+Positive biases of a lower magnitude, although still significant, are also found over specific regions in the models using the CLM as a land surface scheme, consistently with the evaluation of the subgrid albedo difference in CLM4.5 of Meier et al. (2018).
 Over the mid-latitudes, this is due to the underestimation in the albedo of trees, whereas it can be related to the too high albedo of crops/grasses over the tropical regions of the Southern Hemisphere for this time of the year.
-Lastly, the MIROC-ESM, MIROC-ESM-CHEM and GFDL models exhibit a strong spatial variability in the reconstructed signals.
-In contrast with the observational data which consistently - 440 indicate an increase in albedo after deforestation, our estimates suggest that the former two simulate the opposite behaviour over extensive areas of Central Asia, but also the western parts of Canada and the United States and south of 25°S in Africa, America and Western Australia.
-As for the GFDL models, similarly to the models from the MPI suite they exhibit an overestimation of the albedo of crops/grasses in July (Section 4.1.2), but also an overestimation of the albedo of trees in many regions and both tend to compensate in some regions.
-This leads to the described spatial variability in the biases associated - 445 with the deforestation-induced albedo increase, which can even become negative over Europe although their limited magnitude suggests to interpret them with caution, in light of the error of the reconstruction method.
-The negative biases over the equatorial band can however directly be linked to the very low albedo of crops/grasses reported in these regions and for these models (Section 4.2.2).
+Lastly, the MIROC-ESM and MIROC-ESM-CHEM models exhibit a strong spatial variability in the reconstructed signals.
+Contrary to the observational data which consistently indicate an increase in albedo after deforestation, our estimates suggest that both of these models simulate the opposite behaviour over extensive areas of Central Asia, but also the eastern parts of Canada and the United States and south of 25°S in Africa, America and Western Australia.

-Compared to July, the observations of D18 for the month of January indicate a higher albedo increase following deforestation

-- 450 over the mid-to-high latitudes where snow is present, the magnitude of which is overestimated by ~0.05-0.1 by the CMIP5 models including the CLM (Figure 11).
-This is slightly higher than the typical error of the reconstruction method (~0.05 north of 40°N), and in line with the findings of Meier et al., 2018.
-These models also consistently simulate a localised, likely nonsignificant albedo decrease following deforestation over Eastern Europe, a feature that is not present in the observations.
-Strikingly, our results suggest that the MIROC-ESM and MIROC-ESM-CHEM models simulate strong albedo decreases - 455 (below -0.3) over large-snow covered regions at this time of the year, a behaviour that is in strong contradiction with what observational data indicate.
+Compared to July, the observations of D18 for the month of January indicate a higher albedo increase following deforestation over the mid-to-high latitudes where snow is present, the magnitude of which is overestimated by ~0.05-0.1 by the CMIP5 models including the CLM (Figure 10).
+These models also consistently simulate a localised albedo decrease following deforestation over Eastern Europe, while this feature is not present in the observations.
+Strikingly, our results suggest that the MIROC-ESM and MIROC-ESM-CHEM models simulate strong albedo decreases (inferior to -0.3) over large-snow covered regions at this time of the year, a behaviour that is in strong contradiction with what observational data indicate.
 In line with the overestimation of the albedo of trees over high latitudes represented by MIROC5, this model also simulates albedo decreases as a response to deforestation over parts of Europe.

-460 5 Implications for the Radiative Forcing from historical deforestation
+5 Implications for the Radiative Forcing from historical deforestation